//Confounded by Compounded?

 Compounding interest means you earn interest on your interest.
 Sound confusing?
 Well, it’s really not.
 It just means that if you have $50 in your savings account and earn $1 of interest, you will have $51.
 You will then earn interest on that $51, not just the original $50.
-In time, you'll see that compounding really adds up!
+In time, the magic of compounding really adds up!

 Combine compounding interest with a consistent savings plan, and you have an unbeatable combination.